Ellerbach/LegoDimensions/LegoDimensionsProtocol.md

 All the vehicles and characters from the initial series, all finish with 15.
 S is always placed at the sample place.

 The Mission Impossible series has a different ending, the vehicles would be 9813202S1716 and 9812995S1716 for Ethan.
-Ending may be related to the world the chapters (Vorlon would be 15, MI 16) they are part of.
+Ending may be related to the world the chapters (Vorlon would be 15, Mission Impossible 16) they are part of.

 You can note as well that the protection for the different elements is different.
 To read and to write the tag, you will need a password.
 We will cover this in a further section.